masolimano/maneage/README.md

 that.
 So it is fine to define the rule to build `paper.pdf` at a later stage (this is one beauty of Make!).

-Having defined the top target, we will include all the necessary Makefiles.
-First we include all `reproduce/config/pipeline/*.mk`.
-The configuration of each logical step of the pipeline is placed here as a separate file.
+Having defined the top target, our next step is to include all the other necessary Makefiles.
+First we include all Makefiles that satisfy this
+wildcard: `reproduce/config/pipeline/*.mk`.
+These Makefiles don't actually have any rules, they just have values for various free parameters throughout the pipeline.
+Open a few of them to see for your self.
 These Makefiles must only contain raw Make variables (pipeline configurations).
-By raw we mean that the Make variables in these files must not depend on any other variables because we don't want to assume any order in reading them.
+By raw we mean that the Make variables in these files must not depend on variables in any other Makefile.
+This is because we don't want to assume any order in reading them.
 It is very important to *not* define any rule or other Make construct in any of these _configuration-Makefiles_ (see the next paragraph for Makefiles with rules).
-This will enable you to set the respective files in this directory as a prerequisite to any target that depends on their variable values.
-Therefore, if you change any of the values, all targets that depend on those values will be re-built.
+This will enable you to set the respective Makefiles in this directory as a prerequisite to any target that depends on their variable values.
+Therefore, if you change any of their values, all targets that depend on those values will be re-built.

 Once all the raw variables have been imported into the top Makefile, we are ready to import the Makefiles containing the details of the processing